DEIM-Management-System/Manual/forPresenter.md

 ## English

 1. 10 min. before the starting time of the session, from [DEIM2021 program]((https://cms.deim-forum.org/deim2021/program/)), you need to enter the conference room.
-    * When you enter it, you must name yourself as "A1-1: Firstname Familyname (Univ.
-Name)" or "A1-1: Firstname Familyname (Lab.
-Name)" to identify for participants.
+    * When you enter it, you must name yourself as "A1-1: Firstname Familyname"_"Univ.
+Name" or "A1-1: Firstname Familyname"_"Lab.
+Name" to identify for participants.
     * To change your name, access the home page of Webex and login, you can change your name by clicking the icon on the top left corner.
     * Before starting the session, you should test shareing the screen.
     * If you cannot access the scheduled Webex conference room, please check the information on the portal top.